 Photo: Airbus

 However, one has to note that Didier got rid of all the non-essentials in the aircraft such as the unnecessary seats to make the aircraft as light as possible.
-He also remarked that if you ever hoped to replicate his work, you need to “keep your brain in quite good shape to fly a helicopter in these kinds of conditions”:
+He also remarked (in an interview with Vertical Magazine) that if you ever hoped to replicate his work, you need to “keep your brain in quite good shape to fly a helicopter in these kinds of conditions”:

 “the landing was a tricky one, due to the 65-knot winds and the lack of visual references.….When you reach the summit you reach the updraft point, and of course, the updraft winds have enough force to throw you away as soon as you put the collective down….I had to stick my skids on the summit and push into the mountain to stay on the summit.”

-But the AS350B3 has a service ceiling of merely 15,000 ft.
 Didier Delsalle chose to fly to the top of Everest to show how flexible a chopper’s altitude range can be.
-This was also a great marketing strategy by Airbus which wanted the AS350 to be used in mountainous regions.
-The helicopter operators, which operate in the Everest region, all use the AS350 for their operations to and from the Lukla region
+This was also a great marketing strategy by Airbus, which wanted the AS350 to be used in mountainous regions.
+The helicopter operators, which operate in the Everest region, all use the AS350 for their operations to and from the Lukla region.

-A few engineering constraints for helicopter’s altitude
+A few engineering constraints that limit a helicopter’s altitude

 The fact that some helicopters reach 40,000 feet while others struggle past 10,000 boils down to engineering.
 High-altitude helicopters are designed with powerful engines, optimized rotor systems, and lightweight frames.
 The SA 315B Lama, for instance, combined a lightweight Alouette II airframe with the powerful Turbomeca Artouste engine, making it ideal for high-altitude missions.
-The highest recue ver conducted on the mountains took place at an altitude of 7,800 meters.
+The highest recue ever conducted on the mountains took place at an altitude of 7,800 meters.
 An Italian helicopter pilot Captain Maurizio commented on the mission:

 “7,000m is the upper limit of a helicopter’s certification…(The altitude )changes everything.
 It changes the way we fly, it changes the way the machine flies, it changes all the instruments – there are a lot of things to think about.”